-LandAid's exciting new Young Voices programme aims to promote young people’s voices to the property industry and help raise youth homelessness up the agenda.
-The pilot scheme is a collaboration between LandAid, Birmingham charity St Basils and the National Youth Reference Group (NYRG), a committee of 40 formerly homeless young people from across England who assist government, local authorities and charities to improve their involvement opportunities for young people; it has been kindly funded by the Mace Foundation.
+For the second year running LandAid's is supporting Youth Voice through our Young Voices programme.
+The programme is a collaboration between LandAid, Birmingham charity St Basils and Youth Voice a committee of 40 formerly homeless young people from across England who assist government, local authorities and charities to improve their involvement opportunities for young people.

 LandAid’s £15,000k grant will support Youth Voice to train 12 of the more experience members to become peer mentors, giving them the skills and expertise to support other members of the group.